 Two McGill female anaesthetists were instrumental in advancing this new field in the 1940s.
 They went on to be anaesthesia leaders in Canada and the US, advocating for their patients – and for women in medicine

 By Gillian Woodford

-In the 1940s, Montreal physicians were leaders in the development of the new specialized field of anaesthesia, specifically the well-known trio Dr. Harold Griffith and Dr. Wesley Bourse and Dr. Digby Leigh in paediatrics.
+In the 1940s, Montreal physicians were leaders in the development of the new specialized field of anaesthesia, specifically the well-known trio Dr. Harold Griffith, Dr. Wesley Bourse and Dr. Digby Leigh (the latter in paediatrics).
 What is less well known is that Dr. Griffith and Dr. Leigh were assisted in these advances by their younger female colleagues, Dr. Enid Johnson and Dr. Kay Belton respectively, who were pioneers in the field, and in the profession in general.